joannakl/cs102/projects/project2.markdown

 	PLACE2  NUM2
 	...
 	```
-	in which the `PLACE1`, `PLACE2`, ... all contain the keyword `ORIGIN` and `NUM1`,`NUM2`, ... are the corresponding counts.
-The order of the
+	in which the `PLACE1`, `PLACE2`, ... all contain the keyword `ORIGIN` and `NUM1`,`NUM2`, ... are the corresponding counts (all matching values including zero counts should be displayed).
+The order of the places does not matter.
-	places should be from the one with largest count to the smallest count.
-Any
-	ties should be resolved based on the place names (in alphabetical order).

 - In the third case, `REGION all`, the program should display the list of all the places of origin and the population counts from them that are associated with the